plus-and-other-arithmetic-operations/R34-MFD/README.md

 Due to the MFD locally storing the settings, if any bug occurs and the settings get corrupted, you need to manually delete them in `C:\Users\...\Documents\Assetto Corsa\cfg\extension\state\lua\car_script\asc_nissan_r34_nur.ini`

+# WHAT MAY OR MAY NOT BE DONE IN THE FUTURE

+- [ ] LUTs for readings, so they can actually be accurate
+- [ ] Rewrite circular gauges, so they are accurate (red needle is overlaying the grey centre)
+- [ ] Redo a small behaviour innacuracy in the twin setup menu

 # TO-DO

 # Feature Implementation